Clandon Park House: Surrey Infantry Museum

-Colonel JW Sewell reached agreement with the National Trust to re-establish the Surrey Infantry Museum at Clandon House.
+Colonel JW Sewell reached agreement with the National Trust to re-establish the Queen's Royal Surrey Regiment Museum at Clandon House.
 The museum opened in 1981 with exhibits including uniforms, medals, weapons, regalia, photographs and memorabilia.
 The regiment's archives and library are located at the Surrey History Centre in Woking.
-After being upgraded in 2001, in July 2011 with part funding from the Heritage Lottery Fund the museum merged with those of the Princess of Wales's Royal Regiment and the Queen's Royal Surrey Regiment to become The Surrey Infantry Museum.
+After being upgraded in 2001, in July 2011 with part funding from the Heritage Lottery Fund the museum merged with those of the Princess of Wales's Royal Regiment and the Queen's Royal Surrey Regiment to become the Surrey Infantry Museum.
 The museum's displayed medal collection included six Victoria Crosses, including those awarded to: Lieutenant Wallace Duffield Wright; Lance Corporal Leonard James Keyworth; Corporal John McNamara; Second Lieutenant Arthur James Terence Fleming-Sandes.
 The museum, housed in the basement, was totally destroyed in the fire.